fuzzy41316/CS537-Letter-Boxed-Game/README.md

 $ ./letter-boxed example.board dict.txt
 ```
 dict.txt is important, as it contains the dictionary of all allowable words you can use.
 It has a lot, so don't worry.
-Playing wit the previous board, a valid solution out of many could be:
+Playing with the previous board, a valid solution out of many could be:
 ```
 givens
 showboat